nimaid/LPHK/README.md

 Before using the program, we need to install some things:

 ### Linux Install/Run Instructions
+THE FOLLOWING INSTRUCTIONS ARE FOR THE BETA INSTALLER, WHICH AIMS TO BE PAINLESS TO USE.
+IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY THE `LEGACY LINUX INSTALL INSTRUCTIONS`.

+* Run `install_beta/install_linux.bash`
+  * You can do this via terminal or, if it's set up, by double clicking it.
+* One of three things will happen:
+  * If LPHK is already installed, it will prompt if you would like to uninstall it.
+Type either `y` or `n` and press `enter`.
+    * At the moment, this only uninstalls the conda environment.
+You still have to manually delete the LPHK files and shortcuts.
+    * If Miniconda3 is installed in `~/miniconda3/`, it will prompt if you would like to uninstall that as well.
+Type either `y` or `n` and press `enter`.
+  * If you do not have a conda distribution installed, it will prompt you if you want to install Miniconda3 and LPHK.
+Type `y` and press `enter`.
+  * If a conda distribution is already installed, the installer will prompt you if you want to install LPHK.
+Type `y` and press `enter`.
+* To run LPHK, use the command `~/.conda/envs/LPHK/python [your lphk directory]/LPHK.py`.
+  * `.desktop` shortcuts are coming soon!

+---- LEGACY LINUX INSTALL INSTRUCTIONS ----

+ONLY USE IF THE ABOVE INSTALLER FAILS, AND AFTER SHARING THE ERROR ON DISCORD OR AS AN ISSUE.

 * Run `install_dependencies.sh`.
 If it fails, run with `sudo`.
 * Many distros will let you double click on `LPHK.py` to run it.
 If yours doesn't, look up how to associate `.py` files with the `python3` binary on your distro.
   * At this point, you should be able to use whatever functionality the program currently has.